(tinctura Psidium guajava)

-Obtained research results suggest that the spasmolytic activity (relieves spasm of smooth muscle) of the Psidium guajava leaf remedy is mainly due to the aglycone quercetin, present in the leaf and in the extract mainly in the form of five flavonols.
+Research results suggest that the spasmolytic activity (relieves spasm of smooth muscle) of the Psidium guajava leaf remedy is mainly due to the aglycone quercetin, present in the leaf and in the extract, mainly in the form of five flavonols.

 Quercetin has demonstrated anti-viral properties against a wide range of viral infections, including the flu.
 In a current cell study, it was shown to reduce viral replication of the dengue fever virus by 67%.

-Research suggests that Guava has cardioprotective effects against myocardial ischemia-reperfusion injury in isolated rat hearts, primarily through their radical-scavenging actions.
+Research also suggests that Guava has cardioprotective effects against myocardial ischemia-reperfusion injury.

 Leaf and bark extracts have demonstrated in vitro antimicrobial activity mostly associated with flavonoids, such as morin glycosides, quercetin, and quercetin glycosides.
 Activity has been demonstrated against a wide range of gram-positive and gram-negative human pathogens including Escherichia coli, Vibrio cholera, Giardia lamblia, and Shigella species, as well as Staphylococcus aureus and Pseudomonas aeruginosa.